 Investors are increasingly integrating environmental, social and corporate governance (ESG) information into the investment process.
-Materiality, or financial relevance, emerges from all the reported facts.
-Investor efforts to comprehensively incorporate ESG information into investment decisions are hindered by a lack of comprehensive, comparable and reliable data.
+Materiality, or financial relevance, can be understood with all the reported facts.
+A lack of comprehensive, comparable and reliable data hinders investors' ability to comprehensively incorporate ESG information into investment decisions.

-One of the key priorities for US SIF and its members is enhanced reporting of corporate ESG information.
+US SIF and its members aim to enhance corporate ESG data reporting.
 US SIF supports public policy that promotes the reporting of uniform, consistent, and comparable information on material risks and opportunities.
-There needs to be more robust and effective disclosure.
+We need more robust and effective disclosure.

 Priority Areas of Action

 Sustainability Disclosure: Stakeholders value meaningful sustainability reports, and the SEC should continue to require all public companies to disclose them.
 Self-reported sustainability information provided on company websites is not sufficient to address investor needs because it does not permit the comparison of consistent information on material risks and opportunities.

 US SIF endorsed the Environmental, Social, and Governance (ESG) Disclosure Simplification Act (insert bill number), introduced by Representative Juan Vargas (D-CA) and passed by the House of Representatives on June 15, 2021.

 US SIF letter to the SEC on human capital management disclosure recommendations (12/2021)

 US SIF Comment Letter on SEC Climate and ESG Disclosure Request for Information 06/2021

 US SIF Written Testimony on ESG Disclosure 07/2019

 US SIF Comment Letter on Regulation S-K Disclosure 07/2016